 A particular workload manager package may be set up, but the workload manager may not be enabled.
-This can happen, for example, if using wlm-setup (section 7.3) to install the package without enabling it, or for example, if disabling a workload manager that was previously enabled.
+This can happen, for example, if using wlm-setup (section 7.3) to install the package without enabling it.
+It may also happen, for example, if disabling a workload manager that was previously enabled.

-The workload manager client and server can be enabled from cmgui using the Roles tab.
-Within the Roles tab, the properties of the workload manager may be further configured.
+The workload manager client and server can be enabled from cmgui by assigning the appropriate role to it.
+Within the role, the properties of the workload manager may be further configured.